 In any business, there are documents and contracts that must be signed by the business or its clients.
 Traditionally, these documents or contracts would need to be signed in person with an ink pen.
 When entities were far away from each other, these documents would need to be mailed, faxed, or otherwise sent to the other party for the signature and then returned.

 In today’s world, everything is connected digitally.
 Most transactions are performed over a digital connection to allow for speedier transactions.
 However, when documents need to be signed, it can bring business to a halt waiting for papers to be sent, signed, and returned.
-Fortunately, digital signatures can allow a faster process to keep businesses moving at digital speeds.
+Fortunately, digital signatures, or also known as esign, can allow a faster process to keep businesses moving at digital speeds.

 What is a Digital Signature?